davignomob-debug/chinelaohube/README.md

     return #grabbing:GetChildren() > 0
 end

-local function GetMinhaBase()
+-- // busca a base sempre de novo, funciona em qualquer servidor local function GetMinhaBase()
-    local server = workspace:FindFirstChild("Server")
+    local ok, server = pcall(function() return workspace.Server end)
-    if not server then return nil end local bases = server:FindFirstChild("Bases")
+    if not ok or not server then return nil end local bases = server:FindFirstChild("Bases")
     if not bases then return nil end for _, base in pairs(bases:GetChildren()) do